copiglet/vessel_structure-nnUnet-/README.md

-# Vascular Structure Training Project
+# Vascular Structure Segmentation in Lung CT Scans

 ## Project Overview
-This project focuses on the development of a training pipeline using nnU-Net to accurately segment and analyze vascular structures in medical images, particularly in lung scans.
-The primary objective is to enhance the precision in separating vascular structures from lung tissues.
+This project focuses on developing a pipeline using nnU-Net for segmenting vascular structures from Ground Glass Opacities (GGO) and consolidation masks in lung CT scans.
+The primary goal is to enhance the precision of medical imaging analysis by effectively separating the vascular mask from these specific areas.

 ### Technologies Used
 - **Programming Language**: Python